nathalie000/Nathalie-Chang-Projects/README.md

 A smart watch interface implemented using the computer graphic library LVGL.

 ## Parallel Programming: Linear Regression with RANSAC
+We designed a simple parallelized RANSAC algorithm to run on GPU, with reduced memory copy time.
+Experiments on using different parallel programming library are also conducted, details and result analysis can be found in the report.

 ## Claw Machine (Verilog)
 DIY claw machine using FPGA